MicrosoftDocs/azure-stack-docs/AKS-Hybrid/view-logs.md

 ---
-title: View logs to collect and review data in AKS hybrid
+title: View logs to collect and review data on AKS hybrid
 description: Learn how to view logs to collect and review data for my Azure Kubernetes Services (AKS) deployment in AKS hybrid.
 author: sethmanheim
 ms.topic: how-to